8 Tips for Creating Compelling Nonprofit Job Postings

 The level of transparency you display in your job description signals to candidates how transparent your organization is as a whole.
 You don’t have to tell readers everything they could possibly want to know about your nonprofit (there’ll be time for that later), but being open and honest about things like your reporting structure can go a long way toward building trust.

-The pandemic has also had a huge impact on what candidates want to know about jobs before they apply.
+Shifting work dynamics and conventions have also had a big impact on what candidates want to know before they apply.
 Can the role be performed remotely?
 Is there any flexibility around work schedules?
-Consider adding these details when describing your culture, like the Rainforest Foundation does on its careers page:
+Consider adding these details when describing your culture, like the Rainforest Foundation does on its careers website:

-“Rainforest Foundation US prides itself on providing a flexible, equitable, family-friendly and inclusive work environment that values work-life balance… Since the pandemic, employees can come into the office as they wish or negotiate with their supervisors to work from home or remotely.”
+“Rainforest Foundation US prides itself on providing a flexible, equitable, family-friendly and inclusive work environment that values work-life balance..”

 Hire exceptional nonprofit talent